 Upgrade ArcGIS GeoAnalytics Server

-If you have a multi-machine GeoAnalytics Server site, you must follow some additional steps when upgrading your deployment.
+If you have a multiple-machine GeoAnalytics Server site, you must complete additional steps when upgrading your deployment as follows:

 - Stop the ArcGIS Server service on all machines in the GeoAnalytics Server site using the stopserver.sh command.

-- Check for any orphaned ArcGIS Server processes that are known to impede the upgrade process:
+- Check for any detached ArcGIS Server processes that are known to impede the upgrade process as follows:

 - Look for any processes with paths beginning with <ArcGIS Server install location>/arcgis/server.
 For any of these processes, use the kill -9 command to terminate them.